 Description

 A basic granola recipe with a short ingredients list.
 This granola is the perfect balance sweet and salty; chewy and crispy.
-Oats, brown sugar, honey and coconut oil are studded with plump raisins for a delicious breakfast or snack.
+Oats, brown sugar, honey and coconut oil are studded with plump raisins and mixed nuts for a delicious breakfast or snack.

 Ingredients